rodekruis/data-service-catalogue/docs/index.md

 <!-- markdownlint-disable-next-line no-trailing-punctuation -->
 ## Welcome to the 510 Data Service Catalogue!

-On the left you can find a navigation overview, or find the information you need by using the search bar on the top right.
+Welcome to the Data Service Catalogue, an overview of the data-driven solutions we offer at 510.
+This catalogue is designed to provide our partners with a clear and detailed overview of our services, helping you understand what to expect from us and how these services can be tailored to meet your specific needs.

+The catalogue not only highlights the range of services available but also delves into the methodologies we use, the expected outcomes, and the technical requirements necessary for successful implementation.
+It is a valuable tool for business developers, project officers, program officers, and other key stakeholders to make informed decisions about when and how to incorporate our services into their operations.

+Our goal is to empower our parterners with credible, impactful solutions that can confidently be promoted within their networks.
+Whether you're looking to share this information with colleagues, seeking to align a service with your particular context, or ready to initiate a collaboration, the Data Service Catalogue serves as your starting point.

+For a detailed exploration of our offerings, use the navigation menu on the left, or quickly locate specific information with the search bar at the top right.
+Should you need further assistance, don't hesitate to contact us for more information or to discuss how we can tailor our services to your context.

 See more about 510 on [our website](https://510.global/).

 ---